Minnesota free eye care and glasses.

 Appointments are always needed with an eye doctor.
 Most of them in Minnesota will have a waiting list as they often provide free check ups on a part time basis.
 They will be given an exam that tests their vision, looks for disease, and addresses any other vision needs.

-For more information or to apply to MVP - Minnesota Vision Project, contact a Salvation Army center.
-Or dial 651-746-3525.
+For more information or to apply to MVP - Minnesota Vision Project, dial the United Way social service line at 211.
+They may offer information on the 2 day events in which surgeries can be done, provide referrals to a local Lions Club for free contacts or glasses, or give details on eye care from clinics.
 Also note, that even if not qualified, then community clinics may be another option.
 These health care centers will often give some basic eye care for free to those families that meet income guidelines.